Ananyasdrafts/unbiased-by-nature/README.md

 built a noisy regime specifically because that is where aggregation is supposed to help, and it still did not.
 So the value lives in the *signals*, a local and individual notion of unfairness, not in the immune algorithm layered on top.

-That is a result worth having.
-It says: reach for the simple local fairness signal, not the elaborate bio-inspired detector, and now there is evidence for that instead of a hunch.

 ## what I learned